Life and Death in Ancient Egypt

 - Tour of the tomb of Shep en-Mut

 Prices start at £2.50 per child for a half-day visit or £3.00 for a whole day visit or £4.50 including a private room for lunch.
 We recommend 8 to 12 students per activity to provide the best experience.
+The activities are aimed at Key Stage 2 (7 to 11 year old).

 The sessions are available Tuesdays to Thursdays 10.30am to 2.30pm.